TITLE 89: SOCIAL SERVICES

 e) Protected Income

-SSI is protected income and not considered available to be applied toward the incurred expense for Community Care Program (CCP) services of anyone other than the SSI recipient.
+SSI is protected income and not considered available to be applied toward the incurred expense for CCP services of anyone other than the SSI recipient.